The dramatic life of Malcolm X: From street hustler to civil rights icon

 His life story has been the subject of several books and films, including the 1992 biopic Malcolm X

-He also inspired the formation of the Black Panther Party, which was a movement that advocated for the self-defense of African Americans and other oppressed people.
+He also inspired the formation of the Black Panther Party.
+Founded after his death, in 1966, by Huey P. Newton and Bobby Seale, it was a movement that advocated for the self-defense of African Americans and other oppressed people.

 His commitment to social justice and equality for all people has made him an enduring icon for many Americans.